aurelienmaury/galaxie/playbooks/roles/qmail-server/README.md

 Role Name
 =========

-qmail-server is a goal it install and configure qmail server with the famous qmail Combined Patch qmail-1.03-jms1-7.10.patch from https://qmail.jms1.net/patches/combined-details.shtml
+Qmail-server role have goal to install and configure a qmail server with the famous combined patch qmail-1.03-jms1-7.10.patch from https://qmail.jms1.net/patches/combined-details.shtml

 When something special is done that the more close of jms1 way, then scripts is used for math with jms1 desin.